Tier 2 Sponsor Licence Compliance Home Office Visits to IT Companies

 A Y & J Solicitors’ Sponsor Licence Compliance Audit Service

-We have specifically designed the Sponsor Licence Compliance Audit to cover the aspect of a Home Office inspection for IT companies.
-We are certain that you will find complete satisfaction with this package
+We have tailor made and specifically designed the Sponsor Licence Compliance Audit to ensure IT companies are comprehensively prepared for a potential Home Office compliance visit.
+We are certain that you will find complete satisfaction with this package.

 Compliance officers will want to check many documents to ensure you are meeting your Sponsor Licence duties.
 These include, but are not limited to:

-Yes, we regularly visit our clients on-site to check their HR policies and procedures and advise on any areas of improvement required.
+Yes, we regularly visit our clients on-site to check their HR policies and procedures and advise on any areas which need addressing.

 Success Story on Sponsor Licence Compliance Visit – Tech Firms